Android Download & Installation Guide

 Which sign-in method should I use?

-The Early Access badge indicates that Wispr Flow on Android is in early access — the app is fully functional, but new features and improvements are actively being rolled out.
+Wispr Flow on Android is currently in Beta — the app is fully functional, but new features are still rolling out.

 Why doesn't the Flow Bubble appear right after finishing setup?